lutzer/node-red-contrib-easing/README.md

 * exponential (easeInExpo, , easeOutExpo, easeInOutExpo)
 * bouncing (bounceIn, bounceOut, bounceInOut)

 The curves of these functions are shown below.
-See chapter "Transition curves of the easing functions" for details.
+See chapter [Transition curves of the easing functions](#transition_curves) for details.

 <a name="input"></a>
 ### Input